-I reflect sometimes from days growing up from the guidance, instruction, and occasional discipline giving to me by my parents and grandparents thinking how although at the time I sulked in being in my feelings that they were actually looking out for me.
+I reflect sometimes from days growing up from the guidance, instruction, and occasional discipline given to me by my parents and grandparents thinking how although at the time I sulked in being in my feelings.
+They were actually looking out for me.
 My children give me the same facial impressions I gave my parents in not fully understanding that sometimes “No” is for their protection.
 There are times when we allow our emotions to get the best of us, we allow our faith to get shaky when things don’t necessarily go as planned, but when we look back at many of those times when things didn’t go our way thankfully later seeing that God was actually looking out for us.

 Psalm 121 : 7-8

 7 The Lord will keep you from all harm—

 8 the Lord will watch over your coming and going